-These lines confront readers with an ethical challenge, said Autumn Womack, assistant professor of African American studies and English at Princeton.
+These lines confront readers with an ethical challenge, Womack said.
 “How, exactly, is Morrison asking us to read?
 And what does it mean to read responsibly?”

 Morrison came to Princeton in 1989 to teach literature and creative writing.
 During her 17 years of teaching, she played a key role in expanding the University’s commitments to the creative and performing arts and to African American studies.
 In 1994, she founded the Princeton Atelier, which brings together undergraduate students in interdisciplinary collaborations with acclaimed artists.
-In 2016, Princeton University Library announced that the the major portion of the Toni Morrison Papers, which had been part of the permanent library collections since 2014, were open for research to students, faculty and scholars worldwide.
-(One item from the Morrison Papers, a handwritten manuscript draft of “Beloved,” is on view through June 23 in the exhibition “Welcome Additions: Selected Acquisitions 2012-18” in Firestone Library’s Milberg Gallery.)
+In 2016, the Princeton University Library announced that the major portion of the Toni Morrison Papers, which had been part of the permanent library collections since 2014, were open for research to students, faculty and scholars worldwide.
 In 2017, the University dedicated the naming of Morrison Hall, formerly West College, in her honor.

 ‘Words and ideas’: Morrison as writer, reader, editor